microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

 #### Update appsettings.json

-Go to [Appsettings.json](SmartAssistBot/appsettings.json) and update LUIS, Bot and CDS settings following the steps mentioned below.
+Open [Appsettings.json](SmartAssistBot/appsettings.json) through solution explorer for the solution opened in Visual Studio, and update the LUIS, Bot and CDS settings following the steps mentioned below.

 1. **LUIS Settings**

- **LUIS** app settings can be left blank if you are interested only in Knowledge base articles search
+ **LUIS** app settings can be left blank for this sample scenario.

         // LUIS connection settings
         "LuisAPIHostName": "westus.api.cognitive.microsoft.com",